Android 2.3 Platform Gaming Enhancements

 Native Access To Storage And Application Assets

 Android 2.3 is enabled with native Asset Manager API and native Storage Manager API.
 The Asset Manager API lets Android applications retrieve application assets directly from the native code.
-If the assets are compressed, they will be decompressed through the native Asset Manager API – there is no limit on the size of compressed assets size that can be read.
+If the assets are compressed, they will be decompressed through the native Asset Manager API.
+There is no limit on the size of compressed assets that can be read.
 The native Storage Manager API can be used by Android mobile applications to access OBB files (Opaque Binary Blob files) directly.

 Native Development Kit (NDK)

-Android 2.3 covers the Release 5 NDK that provides a suite of tools, toolchains, and libraries for developing Android applications that leverage the rich native environment of Android 2.3.
-NDK allows building performance-critical parts of the Android applications in native code.
+Android 2.3 covers the Release 5 NDK and provides a suite of tools, toolchains, and libraries for developing Android applications that leverage the rich native environment of Android 2.3.
+NDK allows the building of performance-critical parts of the Android applications in native code.
 The suite of tools in NDK lets Android developers create activities, receive user input, use hardware sensors, access app assets, etc. Jack Blog.

 New Ways Of Communications